d99kris/stackusage/README.md

 called upon thread termination.
 In the callback routine the amount of remaining dummy pattern in the stack is checked, in order to determine the stack usage.

+Interception is only possible when stackusage is built for the same architecture as the program being analyzed.
+Stackusage tries to determine if there is a mismatch, if encountered it will output a warning like this:

+    warning: libstackusage.so architecture (ELF 64-bit) does not appear to match <PROG> architecture (ELF 32-bit), analysis may fail.

+To solve this, simply compile stackusage for the appropriate architecture, for example by adding `-m32` to CMAKE_C_FLAGS in CMakeLists.txt, example:

+    set(CMAKE_C_FLAGS "${CMAKE_C_FLAGS} -std=gnu99 -g -m32 \

 License
 =======
 Stackusage is distributed under the BSD 3-Clause license.
 See LICENSE file.